Seveso III Directive

 Netherlands Finalises PGS 12:2025 Guideline on Ammonia Storage and Loading

-The Netherlands has finalized PGS 12:2025, a consolidated safety guideline for the storage and loading of anhydrous ammonia, effective December 2025.
-Operators must align facility design, maintenance, and emergency protocols with these updated standards, adhering to specific implementation deadlines for existing installations.
+The Netherlands has finalized a consolidated safety guideline for anhydrous ammonia storage and loading, effective December 2025.
+Facility operators must align design and emergency protocols with these updated standards, adhering to specific implementation deadlines for existing assets.

 publicatiereeksgevaarlijkestoffen.nlNetherlandsNetherlands